mabuchilab/NiceLib/docs/wrapping.rst

     value.
 For example, if the underlying C argument is an ``int *``, you can pass in an cffi int pointer, which will be used directly, or (more typically) you can pass in a Python int, which will be used as the initial value of a newly-created cffi int pointer.

+'bufout'
+    The argument is a pointer to a string buffer (a ``char**``).
+This is used for when the C library creates a string buffer and returns it to the user.
+NiceLib will automatically convert the output to a Python str, or None if a null pointer was returned.

+    If the memory should be cleaned up by the user (as is usually the case), you may use the `free_buf` setting to specify the cleanup function.

 'buf'
     The argument is a string buffer used for output.
 The C argument is a ``char`` pointer or array,